Characterization of causal ancestral graphs for time series with latent confounders: A class of causal graphical models for time series with latent confounders

 \section{A class of causal graphical models for time series with latent confounders}

-In this section we specify the considered type of time series processes and explain how, in case there are no unobserved variables, certain DAGs with an infinite number of vertices can model these as causal Bayesian networks.
-By marginalizing these infinite DAGs we then introduce ts-DMAGs, a generalization of DMAGs for representing the causal relationships and independencies among only the observed variables of such processes at a finite number of regularly samples or regularly subsampled observed time steps.
-These graphs constitute the novel class of causal graphical models that is the central topic in this paper.
+In this section we first formally specify the considered type of time series processes, see Sec.~\ref{sec:process}.
+We then explain how, if there are no unobserved variables, certain DAGs with an infinite number of vertices (Def.~\ref{def:tsDAG}) can model these processes as causal Bayesian networks, see Secs.~\ref{sec:ts-DAGs} and \ref{sec:ts-DAG_causal}.
+Importantly, Def.~\ref{def:ts_dmag_implied} in Sec.~\ref{sec:implied_DMAGs} introduces so-called \emph{time series DMAGs (ts-DMAGs)}.
+These graphs are projections of the infinite DAGs and represent the causal relationships and independencies among only a subset of observed variables at a finite number of regularly sampled or regularly subsampled observed time steps.
+Time series DMAGs constitute the novel class of causal graphical models which is the central topic of this paper.